Combustion

 Question 4

-A. removing all combustible substance
+A. presence of combustible substance

 D. all of these